When, Why and How to Help Children Use Appropriate Eye Contact - What Does the Research Say? - Calm Kid Central

 Have you looked directly into someone’s eyes today when you spoke with them?
 Did it help you understand them?
 Or connect with them?
 Or did it make you feel uncomfortable?
 And (perhaps more interestingly) have you consciously thought about using this eye contact or have you just done so automatically?

-As health and educational professionals we may spend more a little more time thinking about eye contact (usually in relation to young people we are working with) than others in the general population, but even for us, it is a concept which doesn’t occupy much of our thinking.
+As health and educational professionals, we may spend a little more time thinking about eye contact (usually in relation to young people we are working with) than others in the general population, but even for us, it is a concept which doesn’t occupy much of our thinking.
 Most of us use appropriate eye contact without much thought and it also may be very far down the list of topics we discuss with our clients, given the other significant needs they present to us with.
 However, eye contact may actually be an extremely important part of maintaining connected relationships with others and something worth thinking about more often.

-The benefits of eye contact
+The potential benefits of eye contact:

-Furthermore, with some exceptions (see below) most research suggests more eye contact seems to lead to more positive outcomes.
-Some of this research has been done with children and young people.
+Furthermore, some research with children and young people (with some exceptions – see below) suggests more eye contact seems to lead to (or at least be linked with) more positive outcomes.
 For example, studies have found that babies and toddlers under the age of 2 who make more eye contact have better language development.
 As they get older, children who make eye contact with adults when they are given instructions are more likely to follow those instructions.
 Other studies have found that when children make eye contact with people, they are less anxious about talking with them.

 Other research has found that when people make eye contact with us, we are more likely to consider them to be sincere and less likely to feel rejected or hurt by them.